huitou/r-obj-model/README.md

 const ServicedComponent = connect(ObjectModel, NAME, propsMap)(TargetComponent);
 ```

-`propsMap` is a function which selects from received props, eventually transforms them, and sets expected props of the model.
+`propsMap` maps received props for ServicedComponent to expected props for the model.
+In this example, prop `initialValues`'s `myObject` is selected as the expected prop for ObjectModel.

 ### Use injected props